 (2) Buying too much house or too much car.
 Don't assume you will "grow into" a house payment that is initially too big, nor that you have to have a big, fancy, new car.
 It is better to have a smaller house, a more modest car, and some money left over for things you really want.

 Nowadays, "too much car" is a major cause of severe financial difficulty.
 For some reason, the people with the lowest incomes seem to be buying the most expensive vehicles!
 Minimum-wage workers can't buy $40,000 cars or trucks, not even on "easy monthly payments."
 This isn't 1950, and a vehicle doesn't have to be new to be reliable.
 I can remember when some people considered a car "worn out" at 25,000 miles; today most cars are quite reliable well past 100,000 miles.
 A good rule of thumb is that the total value of your cars should not total more than half a year's income.
 It is almost always cheaper to fix a car than to replace it, given that you know the history of the car you're fixing.

-(4) Borrowing too much for college.
-By 2015, America will be full of people with $100,000 student loan debts and $30,000 salaries.
+(5) Borrowing too much for college.
+As I predicted, America is now full of people with $100,000 student loan debts and $30,000 salaries.
 Borrowing for college can be a good investment, but do it wisely.
 Spend the money on a type of education that is sure to make you employable (rather than going into a field in which only a few superstars make it), and choose a college that gives you good value for money, where you are sure to actually finish the degree.
 A newly established or newly upgraded mid-size state college is often a very good choice.
 In my opinion, your total student loans should not be more than one year's expected salary.
+See more notes below.